-- Create men-focused groups and events – Surveys also show that men prefer to volunteer for hands-on projects and dad-only events with clear expectations.
-So organize special events and groups for dads to enjoy working on and being involved with together and define volunteer roles and expectations.
+- Create men-focused groups and events – Surveys also show that men prefer to volunteer for hands-on projects and men-only events with clear expectations.
+So, organize special events and groups for men to enjoy working on and being involved with together and define volunteer roles and expectations.

 NATIONAL NEED FOR MALE ENGAGEMENT

 More than 1 million men visit schools across America each year as part of the National PTA MORE Alliance (Men Organized to Raise Engagement).

 Organizations in PTA MORE are dedicated to raising the level of engagement between children and the important men in their lives.
 Members of PTA More serve as conduits for greater father and significant-male involvement, resulting in positive outcomes and successful relationships for children, parents, schools and communities.